We need scalable solutions

 - As fisheries near coasts are depleted, more seafood is harvested from regions where laws and regulations are difficult to enforce, despite the best of intentions for sustainable fisheries management strategies.

 - Because many commercial fish species take several years to reach maturity, it can take decades for overfished or mismanaged regions to recover, even when protected.

-- Total capture yield has remained the same for decades.
-But as a fisheries management metric, total capture yield fails to acknowledge changes in ecological impact, the resources required to maintain yield, and the amount of illegal fishing occurring.
+- The total capture yield has seemingly remained the same for decades; however, total yield fails to acknowledge changes in ecological impact, resources required to maintain yield, and the amount of illegal fishing that occurs.
 Commercial fishing vessels now travel twice as far as they did in the 1950s but harvest less than a third of what they used to per kilometer.

 Limitations of aquaculture systems

 - Aquaculture growth and intensification come with several concerns, including animal waste pollution, the emergence of multi-drug-resistant bacterial strains, and animal welfare.

 - Although innovations in fish-free feed formulations and fish-free omega-3 production show promise for reducing reliance on wild fish, the aquaculture industry is still heavily dependent upon wild-caught biomass to supply its feed.

 - Some aquaculture facilities use more sustainable practices and risk-mitigation strategies such as antibiotic-free growth, lower stocking densities, and avoidance of sensitive habitats.
 However, the vast majority of the aquaculture industry’s growth occurs in regions where these best practices are seldom observed.

 - From a practical standpoint, many desirable species of marine animals simply cannot be reared in captivity.